bartificer/programming-by-stealth/docs/pbs28.md

 ## Final Thoughts

 We have still only touched the tip of the web form iceberg.
-We’ll start the next instalment by showing some draw-backs to using image files for icons within buttons and other form elements.
+We’ll start the next instalment by showing some drawbacks to using image files for icons within buttons and other form elements.
 There is a better way to include useful pictograms, and we’ll learn all about it.
 We’ll also learn how to tell a screen reader that a piece of a web page is just decoration, and that it should be hidden from screen readers so as to give visually impaired users a better experience.

 We’ll also continue on our revision of JavaScrip prototypes in parallel with all that.